nicugnm/OnTheReactiveWay/README.md

-# OnTheReactiveWay
+# WayOfLearning
-This repository contains more articles or courses in order to learn reactive way of spring and things that I planned for future to learn on this subject.
+This repository contains more articles or courses that I want to learn about, using spring.

 # Articles & Courses

+- Reactive
 * [ ] More on Java Concurrency - Udemy Course that can be found [here](https://www.udemy.com/course/java-multithreading-and-parallel-programming-masterclass)
 * [ ] More on Threads on low level - Udemy Course that can be found [here](https://udemy.com/course/java-multithreading-concurrency-performance-optimization)
 * [ ] Parallel Computation and MapReduce in Java + Fork-Join - Udemy Course that can be found [here](https://udemy.com/course/multithreading-and-parallel-computing-in-java)